jfix/mtc/README.md

 - Copy the two missing content files
 - Run `xslt/xml-to-markdown.xslt` to generate Markdown output
 - `mkdocs serve` to run development server
+- `mkdocs build` to create standalone copy of the site
 - Improve the XSLT to produce high-fidelity output